dill/RDistanceBook/outline.md

 # 1. Distance sampling

-**Overview**: This chapter introduces the very basics of distance sampling, by no means is it a full treatment as in Buckland et al (2001, 2004), but does need to present enough information to set terms of reference that'll be used throughout.
+**Overview**: This chapter will introduce the very basics of distance sampling, by no means will it be a full treatment, but does need to present enough information to set terms of reference that'll be used throughout.
+It will instruct readers how to build detection function models in R, check and discriminate between them.
+Finally, readers will learn how use these models to estimate abundance/density using Horvitz-Thompson estimators and calculate the uncertainty in those estimates (and see where that uncertainty comes from).

-## Subsections
+## Outline

-  * *Sampling biological populations*: why are we doing this?
-What can we hope to know?
-  * *Strip transects to line transects*: why is distance sampling a good idea?
+  * *Introduction to distance sampling*: why do distance sampling?
+Explanation of survey setup.
+What does distance sampling data look like?
   * *Models for detectability*: introduction to the detection function, what makes a good detection function?
 (Only presenting half-normal and hazard-rate models here.)
-  * *What else affects detectability?*: covariate models.
+  * *What else affects detectability?*: covariate models, selecting covariates, size bias.
-  * *Improving the fit of detection functions*: adjustments and mixtures, other key functions etc.
+  * *Improving the fit of detection functions*: adjustments and mixtures, other key functions.
+Model selection via AIC.
-  * *Estimating abundance*: Horvitz-Thompson estimators, stratification.
+  * *Estimating abundance*: Horvitz-Thompson estimators, stratification (how and when).
-  * *How certain are we in our estimates?*: uncertainty estimation (more diagnostics?).
+  * *How certain are we in our estimates?*: uncertainty estimation, explanation of variance components (more diagnostics?).

 ## Code

 Examples of using `ds`, `dht` from `Distance`.
-Additionally diagnostic plotting and goodness-of-fit testing.
+Additionally diagnostic plotting and goodness-of-fit testing (some of this needs to be written/updated to be user friendly).

 Begin by having a vector of distances, make a `data.frame` then add columns as we need to.
-Not clear if having `flatfile`-style data is better than building tables.
+Not clear if having `flatfile`-style data is better than building separate tables.

 ## Data sets